myikev2/myikev2-website/content/en/docs/CLIUsage/_index.md

 ## myikev2 daemon

-run MyIKEv2 as daemon, which could be controlled by a controller, see [controller doc](../DaemonAndController/) for details
+run MyIKEv2 as daemon, which could be controlled by a controller, see [controller doc](../Controller/) for details

 ## myikev2 control cli

-Enter MyIKEv2 controller interactive CLI, see [controller doc](../DaemonAndController/) for details
+Enter MyIKEv2 controller interactive CLI, see [controller doc](../Controller/) for details

 ## myikev2 control example

-creates example controller configuration and recipe files, see [controller doc](../DaemonAndController/) for details
+creates example controller configuration and recipe files, see [controller doc](../Controller/) for details

+## myikev2 echosvr

+run MyIKEv2 echo server, see [ping doc](../Ping/) for details